Claudia-teng/ticket-club-api/README.md

 **Calculate estimated waiting time**

-1. User 4 need to wait 1 person, and it's waiting time is (10 minutes - User 1's timestamp).
+1. User 4 need to wait for 1 person, and it's waiting time is (10 minutes - User 1's timestamp).
-2. User 5 need to wait 2 people, and it's waiting time is (10 minutes - User 2's timestamp).
+2. User 5 need to wait for 2 people, and it's waiting time is (10 minutes - User 2's timestamp).
-3. User 6 need to wait 3 people, and it's waiting time is (10 minutes - User 3's timestamp).
+3. User 6 need to wait for 3 people, and it's waiting time is (10 minutes - User 3's timestamp).

 **Senario 1: User 1 completed a purchase**

 1. Let the first user in queue (User 4) to get into the page.
-2. Get all users in queue, and update their waiting information.
+2. Update waiting information for all users in queue.
 - Update User 5's waiting info: wait for 1 person, waiting time is (10 minutes - User 2's timestamp).
 - Update User 6's waiting info: wait for 2 person, waiting time is (10 minutes - User 3's timestamp).